onep1xel/TheAccessAgency/content/work/_index.md

     text: See the project
     url: "work/parks-victoria-video-series"

 - block: work
   background:  "#253148"
   color: light # light dark muted
   layout: horizontal # horizontal vertical
   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
   image: images/work/thumbnail-work_CoM-700x700.jpg
+  alt: a photo of a table showing three meals, the closest is a desert, it has an ice scream upside-down with the cone sticking up, its surrounded by a pancake, pink macarons and strawberries.
   youtube: #5gqEJT1lxgk
   vimeo: #613481548
   superheading: City of Melbourne